Skip to content

 Temporary Nurse Staffing Legislation Reporting Deadline Extended

-The bill would give the Department of Public Health the statutory authority to expand current regulation to include home health and hospice, which establishes caps on Temporary Nurse Staffing (TNS) contracts for hospitals and skilled nursing facilities.
-As that regulation does not currently include home health and hospice, the legislation aims to address the growing TNS marketplace and excessive contracts which pose challenges to home health and hospice agencies under the current reimbursement environment.
+The bill would give the Department of Public Health statutory authority to expand current Temporary Nurse Staffing regulations to include home health and hospice providers.
+Existing regulation already establishes caps for hospitals and skilled nursing facilities, but it does not currently apply to home health and hospice agencies.

-• Bill Overview: H.2408, An Act Relative to Staffing at Home Health and Hospice Agencies, would authorize the Massachusetts Department of Public Health (DPH) to expand existing Temporary Nurse Staffing (TNS) regulations to include home health and hospice providers.
+• H.2408 would authorize DPH to expand Temporary Nurse Staffing regulations to home health and hospice agencies.

 Powered By GrowthZone